polyglotpress/MessagesProcessing/README.md

 ServiceA saves messages with random numbers to a MSSQL database, ServiceB retrieves messages from the database, processes them, and stores the results in Redis, and ServiceC retrieves the processed numbers from Redis and displays them in a terminal.

-#Prerequisites
+Prerequisites

 Before running this project, ensure you have the following installed:

 .NET SDK (version 8.0.6)
 SQL Server
 Redis server

-#Installation
+Terminal

+Installation

 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the project and run "dotnet restore" in the terminal.
-3. Update the "appsettings.json" file with your SQL Server connection string and Redis connection string.
+3. Update the "appsettings.json" in each of the services file with your SQL Server connection string and Redis connection string.

 Now, run each service separately as follows: